-A PK is awarded by a referee when a player commits a foul in their own penalty box.
-Different types of fouls include handball, a trip, a push, pulling the oppositions player’s jersey, a kick, a high-foot, and other serious fouls.
+For PK to be awarded by a referee, a player commits a foul in their own penalty box.
+Different fouls include handball, a trip, a push, pulling the opposition player’s jersey, a kick, a high-foot, and other serious fouls.

 The ball must be in play for a penalty to be awarded and the following offenses can cause a penalty kick to be awarded, from the lawmakers at FIFA/IFAB;